Return to Earlier Part of Chapter ...

 - the information contained in any separately-issued (ie. where the required vacation pay itemization is not already included in a regular pay statement) vacation pay statement as set out in 4(h) above (retention for three years after the information was given to the employee).

-- "all notices, certificates, correspondence and other documents given to or produced by the employer that relate to an employee taking pregnancy leave, parental leave, family medical leave, personal emergency leave, emergency leave during a declared emergency or reservist leave" (retention for three years after the leave ends) [see Ch.5: ""Benefit Plans, Leaves and Other ESA Rights"]
+- "all notices, certificates, correspondence and other documents given to or produced by the employer that relate to an employee taking pregnancy leave, parental leave, family medical leave, organ donor leave, family caregiver leave, critically ill child care leave, crime-related child death or disappearance leave, personal emergency leave, emergency leave during a declared emergency or reservist leave" (retention for three years after the leave ends) [see Ch.5: ""Benefit Plans, Leaves and Other ESA Rights"]

 (b) Additional Register for Homeworkers